Superannuation Claims: Understanding Your Rights and Legal Process

 • Death Benefit Claims: When superannuation fund member passes away, their beneficiaries may be entitled to claim the deceased member’s superannuation balance.

-See also Choosing a DUI Lawyer
+See also What to Consider When Choosing Personal Injury Lawyer

 The specific types of claims available may vary depending on your superannuation fund and the policies they have in place.